kdheepak/blog/content/28-pelican-margin-notes-with-pandoc.md

 and I have covered it briefly in [this post](/how-to-set-up-a-pelican-blog-with-github-pages.html).
 Since Pelican is an open source project, it is inherently pretty customization.
 I can almost guarantee if you think of a feature that you'd like, you'll be able to search for a plugin that does exactly that.
 There is in fact a collection of [pelican-plugins](https://github.com/getpelican/pelican-plugins).
-Their maintainer **@justinmayer** is also very responsive to feature requests and pull requests.
+Their maintainer **&#64;justinmayer** is also very responsive to feature requests and pull requests.

 And, on the rare occasion that you can't find a plugin that does exactly what you want it to, you'll be able to (with a little bit of research) create a plugin to do exactly just that.
 Their documentation is pretty good too.
 If you are looking at a creating a blog I highly recommend checking out Pelican^[__aside__ :